kauri-io/archive/docs/ETHDenver/portis-sponsor-bounty-at-ethdenver-2019!.md

 ---
 title: Portis - Sponsor Bounty at ETHDenver 2019!
 summary: Company/Project Name and DescriptionPortis By embedding the Portis SDK with a couple of lines of code, DApp developers allow their users to enjoy a built-in web3-capable wallet in their existing browser, no installation required.
 And thanks to its end-to-end encryption architecture, users maintain absolute control over their private keys, all through a simple and familiar email and password login method.
-Bounty 1 Overview  🛴 Take er for a spin!
-Description: If you created a functional DApp as p
+Bounty 1 Overview- 🛴 Take er for a spin!
+Description- If you created a functional DApp as p
 authors:
   - Bufficorn (@bufficorn)
 date: 2019-02-12